 These non-credit classes offer the Mohawk Valley community new skills through fun and exciting courses that are hands-on and educational.
 Programs such as exercise, art, languages, personal safety, and dance are available days and evenings, in-person or remote.
-The MVCC pool is home to swim lessons for kids, adult water exercise, and aquatic training programs.
+The MVCC pool is home to swimming lessons for kids, adult water exercise, aquatic training programs, and Open Swim.
+Community members may purchase pool passes online or by visiting or calling the CCED office.
+Day passes can be purchased at the pool.
+Regular Open Swim hours are posted online and at the pool.
+Call for details.